 • Please note that there is a daily permit fee of $75 (up to 300 people), to $150 (over 300 people) for all events.

 • Additional fees may apply for City Services provided to the event by the City of St. George.

-• All events hosted in a City of St George park should make reservations at 435-627-4531.
-Reservations must be secured in advance of submitting the application.
+• All events hosted in City parks should make reservations online https://www.sgcity.org/parkreservations/ and confirm payment by calling 435-627-4530.
+Reservations must be secured in advance of submitting the special event application.